gender-bias/gender-bias/README.md

 If you think you can help in any of these areas or in an area I haven't thought of yet, please check out our [contributors' guidelines](CONTRIBUTING.md) and our [roadmap](https://github.com/molliem/gender-bias/issues/1).

-The goal of this project is to promote gender equity, so we want to maintain a positive and supportive environment for everyone who wants to participate.
+The goal of this project is to promote equity, so we want to maintain a positive and supportive environment for everyone who wants to participate.
 Please follow the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) in all interactions on and offline.
 Thanks!

 ## Contact me

 If you want to report a problem or suggest an improvement, please [open an issue](../../issues) at this github repository.
-You can also reach [Mollie](link_Mollie) by email (mollie@biascorrect.com) or on [twitter](https://twitter.com/MollieMarr).
+You can also reach [Mollie](link_Mollie) by email (marmo@ohsu.edu) or on [twitter](https://twitter.com/MollieMarr).

 ## Learn more